How did Jesus and his disciples study the scriptures?

 We completed a three-year cycle of readings about 25 years ago.
 This year we will try a three-and-a-half year cycle, based on some work done by a Messianic Jewish group that has synthesized research by a number of scholars to produce a workable 3 1/2 year calendar of readings.

-The readings for the first year (adjusting a little here and there to allow time for feasts and fasts) begin in Genesis on Rosh Hashanah and complete it at Tabernacles the next year, in October 2017.
-(The rest of the Torah reading schedule will follow).
+The readings for the first year (adjusting a little here and there to allow time for feasts and fasts) began at Genesis 1 on Rosh Hashanah and we will complete it at Tabernacles, Sept.
+30, 2017.

 We will post the readings for the coming week on our website, and our members and others can register to add comments, ideas, and insights to enrich the experience.